-Starting in 1991, the then Department of Resources, Wildlife and Economic Development requested all non-residents hunting in the Mackenzie mountains to fill out an additional voluntary questionnaire (Figure 3).
+Starting in 1991, the then Department of Resources, Wildlife and Economic Development requested all non-residents hunting in the Mackenzie Mountains fill out an additional voluntary questionnaire (Figure 3).
 The questionnaire has evolved through the years based upon suggestions from outfitters, their clients, and government staff, however, the key component of the questionnaire that has remained constant through the years is reporting the numbers and type of wildlife species seen during their hunts as well as the number of days hunted (i.e., effort).
 The questionnaire forms have been referred to as hunter observation forms in this report.

-MACKENZIE MOUTAINS, NORTHWEST TERRITORIES HUNTER WILDLIFE OBSERVATION REPORT - 202
+MACKENZIE MOUTAINS, NORTHWEST TERRITORIES HUNTER WILDLIFE OBSERVATION REPORT - 201

-Dear Hunter: The Department of Environment and Climate Change (ECC), Government of the Northwest Territories is undertaking a survey and invites you to participate in completing this questionnaire about your NWT hunting experience.
+Dear Hunter: The Department of Environment and Natural Resources (ENR), Government of the Northwest Territories is undertaking a survey and invites you to participate in completing this questionnaire about your NWT hunting experience.
 The survey will be used to assist us with the management of Mackenzie Mountain big game populations.
 Your participation is voluntary.
 The information is intended to be used internally by the GNWT for government programs and services.
-If you have any questions in relation to the information collected on this form, please contact the Information Coordinator by phone at 867-767-9237 ext.
-53219, by email at [WildlifeCoordinator@gov.nt.ca](mailto:WildlifeCoordinator@gov.nt.ca), or by mail at PO Box 1320, Yellowknife NT X1A 2L9.
+Under the Access to Information and Protection of Privacy Act, if a request is submitted, the GNWT may have to disclose some information included in this survey.

 HUNTER INFORMATION

 Last Name First Name and Initials

-Address- number and street, box number Town, City Province, State, Country
+Address- number and street, box number

-ESTIMATED NUMBER OF DALL'S SHEEP SEEN
+Town, City

-3⁄4 and Full Curl Rams Less than 3⁄4 Curl Rams Ewes Lambs
+Province, State, Country

-ESTIMATED NUMBER OF MOUNTAIN CARIBOU SEEN
+Hunting License # Outfitter Zone: Outfitter:

-Bulls Cows Calves
+Start Date of Hunt 201 End Date of Hunt 201 Observations Made Over Days

-ESTIMATED NUMBER OF MOOSE SEEN
+ESTIMATED NUMBER OF DALL'S SHEEP SEEN 3⁄4 and Full Curl Rams Less than 3⁄4 Curl Rams Ewes Lambs

-Bulls Cows Calves
+ESTIMATED NUMBER OF MOUNTAIN CARIBOU SEEN Bulls Cows Calves

-ESTIMATED NUMBER OF MOUNTAIN GOAT SEEN
+ESTIMATED NUMBER OF MOOSE SEEN Bulls Cows Calves

-Billys Nannys Kids Unknown Age
+ESTIMATED NUMBER OF MOUNTAIN GOAT SEEN Billys Nannys Kids Unknown Age

 Other Species

 Wolf Wolverine Black Bear Grizzly Bear

 Adult Cub Adult Cub

 Number(s) Seen

 How would you rate your overall hunting experience with your Outfitter?
 Could you please check the appropriate box.

-<input type="checkbox"/> Excellent <input type="checkbox"/> Very Good <input type="checkbox"/> Good <input type="checkbox"/> Fair <input type="checkbox"/> Poor
+Excellent Very Good Good Fair Poor

 How many times have you hunted in the Mackenzie Mountains, including this year's hunt?

 Do you plan to return to hunt in the Mackenzie Mountains again?
 Yes No

 The balance of my meat was provided to my outfitter.
 Yes N/A Did you hunt with a bow?

 COMMENTS:

 Thank you!
 Please give this form to the Officer or Clerk when you are exporting your trophies, or to the guide/outfitter with whom you hunted.
 We would appreciate receiving this form whether or not you harvested an animal(s).

-Figure 3.
+Figure 2.
 Example of a hunter observation report form.

-These data provide a valuable time series of observations and have been previously explored to assess mountain caribou herd demography (Larter 2012b, 2018).
+These data provide valuable time series of observations and have been previously explored to assess mountain caribou herd demography (Larter, 2012b, 2018).
 There have been no changes to the classifications of wildlife since 1995 nor the questions or format of the forms since 2013.

-2022 is the 28th consecutive year (barring a lack of outfitting in 2020) that a summary of the data collected by ECC, on non-resident hunters in the Mackenzie Mountains has been made.
-Although this data has been reported annually by ECC, this report compiles all available harvest data collected from 1991-2022 to make comparisons overtime.
+2021 is the 27th consecutive year (barring a lack of outfitting in 2020) that a summary of the data collected by ECC, formerly the Department of Environment and Natural Resources (ENR), on non-resident hunters in the Mackenzie Mountains has been made.
+Although this data has been reported annually by ECC, this report compiles all available harvest data collected from 1991-2021 to make comparisons over time.